eScholarship/jschol/README.md

 * `promoteVersion.sh` script to promote a tested version of this app from one beanstalk environment to another.
 Requires an active AWS CLI credential.
 See our [AWS CLI Cheatsheet](https://github.com/cdlib/pad-sys-doc/blob/main/cheatsheet/aws-cli.md).
+* `overlay_files` folder for beanstalk app overlays, used by the deployVersion.sh script.
+You'll want to grab the contents of this folder from the `pub-cattle2-ops` ec2 instance, if you want to deploy from your Lando dev environment.

 Steps to get the app running on your local machine, with Lando
 1. Make sure [Lando](https://lando.dev/) is installed